 Chattooga resident Joe Speer kept a daily journal of life in the county from 1944 to 2001.
-This month, Uncle Joe's Journal features excerpts written in March 1974.
+Wednesday, April 2nd would have been his 89th birthday.
+All who knew him miss his kindly voice, and any child who ever met him found an instant friend.
+This month, Uncle Joe's Journal features excerpts written in April 1974.

-A group portrait of the Trion mill's office staff, circa 1940, is the subject of this month's High Res(olution) Photo of the Month.
-Just click on the March thumbnail for the photograph.
+The Summerville High School Marching Band, circa 1958, is the subject of this month's High Res(olution) Photo of the Month.
+Just click on the April thumbnail for the photograph.

-Don't forget to check out the Chattooga County Historical Society Facebook page here as they move forward with celebrations for the county's 175th birthday.
+Get involved in our history.
+Check out the Chattooga County Historical Society Facebook page here as they celebrate the county's 175th birthday.

 Greg McCollum, Editor